Lockleaze: Amenities

-The hub of Lockleaze is Gainsborough Square, where parades of shops face onto the north and west sides of the Square.
+The hub of Lockleaze is Gainsborough Square, where shops face onto the north and west sides of the Square.

-On the east side of the Square, a new Community Centre has been built named The Hub.
+On the east side of the Square, a new community centre has been built, named The Hub.

 At the south side of the Square is the Church of St. Mary Magdalene with St. Francishe.

 The central green area of Gainsborough Square serves as a small park, with an enclosed child's play area.